-It’s Breastfeeding Awareness Month, and to celebrate we decided to hop in our time machine and go back to what breastfeeding was like for our grandparents’ generation!
+It’s Breastfeeding Awareness Month!
+To celebrate, we decided to hop in our time machine.
+We’re going back to what breastfeeding was like for our grandparents’ generation.
 Our societal norms definitely have changed – from work, to technology, to popular culture media, breastfeeding has gotten a few makeovers.
 Without the following innovations in the lactation world, we might still be at only a 25% rate of breastfeeding initiation with new mothers (lowest U.S. rate ever) and using breast pumps that look like they’d be more efficient as bicycle horns.
 Luckily, we are in the age of smart phones and smarter people!

-Work Culture – Women, the 70s, and the workforce?
-Women have had a bumpy ride earning a spot in the workplace in the 60s and 70s, and then add parenting, breastfeeding, and pumping onto that!
-There was a decline in breastfeeding rates before and during the 70s that was a result of formula culture and working full time, mixed with the lack of cultural support to maintain breastfeeding.
+Women, the 70s, and the workforce?
+Oh my!
+Women have had a bumpy ride earning a spot in the workplace in the 60s and 70s.
+Then add parenting, breastfeeding, and pumping onto that!
+There was a decline in breastfeeding rates before and during the 70s.
+This was a result of formula culture and working full time, mixed with the lack of cultural support to maintain breastfeeding.
 Women were fighting for equal social and economic rights, but the lactation world was a bit slower to catch up with the needs of the new working mom.

 Technological advances didn’t solely affect pumps, of course.
-Technology has changed our everyday lives, and it’s revolutionized how to keep track of Our grandparents have to log their breastfeeding the old fashion way: grab a notebook, get your pencils sharpened, and keep an eye on the clock!
+Technology has changed our everyday lives.
+It’s revolutionized how to keep track of Our grandparents have to log their breastfeeding the old fashion way: grab a notebook, get your pencils sharpened, and keep an eye on the clock!
 A notebook?
 Pencils?
 How do you even read analog?!
-Well, it’s probably not that outdated to jot things down with a pencil, but with innovations in personal technology our society has begun to shift and shape around these technologies.
+Well, it’s probably not that outdated to jot things down with a pencil.
+With innovations in personal technology our society has begun to shift and shape around these technologies.
 All you need to keep track of pumping is that smartphone in your pocket!
 There are so many apps centered around timing and recording your breastfeeding and pumping into a digital log.
 Already bought that amazing journal just for logging?
 Well you can still play Netflix and in-app games!